kylewelsby/FreeAgent.co.uk-code-challenge/NOTES.md

 The beautiful part is writing the bank interactors, that inherit from HistoricalBank.
 This inheritance allows switching the dataset out easily with anything.

-The dependency of the Money gem logic can be extracted out into its library is required.
+The dependency of the Money gem logic can be extracted out into its library as required.

 I would be very tempted to extract the Money extensions into a new project and ship it as a production project.